w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Software, like language, depends on context.
 On this nearly everyone agrees.
 The proper balance of implicit and explicit detail to hold in view at any one time, however, is hotly debated.

 Some camps like to KISS: *Keep It Simple, Stupid*.
-This, they will admit, can put complicated silliness in one's face.
+This, they will admit, can put complicated shit in one's face.
 It's justified, asserts the KISSer, because a tolerance for local complexity engenders global simplicity.
 Boilerplate is usually better than bespoke abstraction.

 On the other side of the room cluster several ragged groups.
 All stand united by a steadfast refusal to type more than necessary.
 Some, nursing a suspicion that nobody truly disagrees after all, have commandeered a whiteboard and drawn a series of neat little labeled tubes.